Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 • Choose dishes that are steamed, broiled, baked, or grilled rather than those that are fried.

-• Watch out for sauces and dressings because they can be high in calories and fat.
+• Watch out for sauces and dressings as they can be high in calories and fat.

-• Avoid buffets because it can be harder to keep track of how much food you’re eating and it’s easy to overeat.
+• Avoid buffets as it can be difficult to keep track of how much food you’re eating and it’s easy to overeat.

-• Ask your server not to bring bread or chips or put them on your table so you won’t be tempted to snack on them.
+• Ask your server not to bring bread or chips or put them on your table so you can focus on your balanced plate.

 • Add vegetables or salad to your meal.

-• Limit alcohol intake because it can lower your inhibition and may lead you to eat more than you should.
+• Limit alcohol intake as it can lower your inhibition and may lead you to eat more than you should.
 It can also increase cravings for sweets.

 15. Do Some DIY Projects Around Your Home

-Taking care of your home means taking care of yourself because you’re not only keeping it clean and organized, but you’re keeping your mind healthy too.
+Taking care of your home means taking care of yourself because you’re not only keeping it clean and organized, you’re also keeping your mind healthy.

-Doing activities like organizing, decorating, or renovating your home can help boost your mood and creativity.
+Doing activities such as organizing, decorating, or renovating your home can help boost your mood and creativity.

 It’s also a great way to bond with family members or friends if you do it together.